gridsome/gridsome.org/blog/2019-09-12-gridsome-07/index.md

 #### New type for the `$id` variable

 The `$id` variable in `<page-query>` for nodes has previously been a `String` type.
 Even though the `id` field in the schema was of type `ID`.
 But the `$id` input variable must also be a `ID` type from now on.
 Gridsome will fix the type for you automatically and show a deprecation notice untill you have updated the query.

+🙌 You will probably get many deprecated messages on your current Gridsome project, but we think these changes are a right direction as we're getting close to a 1.0 version.

 [See full changelog →](https://github.com/gridsome/gridsome/blob/master/gridsome/CHANGELOG.md)